Shapley Value Computation in Ontology-Mediated Query Answering: Strengthening the -Hardness Result

+The right-hand side has been shown to be computable in polynomial time with a drastic Shapley oracle, so it only remains to prove that the system is solvable, which we do as follows: we take its underlying matrix whose general term is \mbox{$j!(|V|+i-j)!$}, we divide each column by $j!$ then reverse the column order to obtain the matrix of general term $(i+j+1)!$, which is known to be invertible \cite[proof of Theorem 1.1]{bacherDeterminantsMatricesRelated2002}. \end{proof}

-The remainder of this section will be devoted to proving \Cref{th:non-rw}.
-We start in \Cref{ssec:path} by explaining the core idea for the "reduction" with a restricted case, and showing the existence of the necessary structures to build the "reduction".
-Then, in \Cref{ssec:general}, we show how to apply the idea from the restricted case in general.
+The main objective of this section will be proving \Cref{th:non-rw}.
+We start in \Cref{ssec:path} by explaining the core idea for the "reduction" with a restricted case and showing the existence of the necessary structures to build the "reduction".
+Then, in \Cref{ssec:general}, we delve into the proof details and show how to apply the idea from the restricted case in general.
+Note that while our focus here is on the Shapley value computation task, \Cref{th:non-rw} also establishes hardness for the related $\PQEPhalfOne_{Q}$ problem.
+In \Cref{ssec:prob}, we exploit \Cref{th:non-rw} to improve an existing complexity dichotomy for probabilistic OMQA.